InfinityVM/InfinityVM/book/src/integration/using-program.md

 ### Public and private inputs

 For now, all inputs are public.
-We are working on adding support for private inputs.
+We are planning to likely add support for private inputs in the future.